Maehwa-cha

-Maehwa-cha (Korean: 매화차; Hanja: 梅花茶) or plum blossom tea is a traditional Korean tea made by infusing dried flowers of Korean plum in hot water.
+Maehwa-cha (Korean: 매화차; Hanja: 梅花茶) or plum blossom tea is a traditional Korean tea made by infusing dried flowers of Chinese plum in hot water.
 During the early spring, half-open buds of plum blossoms are picked, dried, and preserved in honey.
 It is served, with ten flowers in a teapot and by pouring 50 ml of hot water.
 The tea can be enjoyed after one to two minutes of steeping.